Chase once again extends Pay Yourself Back feature on eligible cards and categories

 What is Chase Pay Yourself Back?

-To use the Pay Yourself Back tool, select a qualifying transaction made up to 90 days in the past.
+To use the Pay Yourself Back tool, select a qualifying transaction up to 90 days old.
 Then, redeem your points toward all or a portion of your purchase transaction and receive a statement credit.

 Chase credit cards that offer the Pay Yourself Back tool